enkidevs/curriculum/JavaScript/Ecmascript 2015/generators-and-promises.md

 * 'E' , next
 * 'n' , done
 %exp
-Generators are functions with multiple `yield` expressions, which are like "pause" buttons.
+Generators are functions with multiple `yield` expressions, which act like "pause" buttons.
 When the `next()` function is called, the generator goes to the next unvisited yield.
-The object returned has the `value` field, which contains the yielded object, and a `done` field, which states whether there are any yields left inside the generator.
+The object returned by the generator has the `value` field, which contains the yielded object, and a `done` field, which states whether there are any yields left.
 %

 ---